-Christmas isn't a traditional holiday in Thailand but it's becoming more and more popular, especially in Bangkok.
+Christmas isn't a traditional holiday in Thailand, but it's becoming more and more popular, especially in Bangkok.
 Thailand is primarily a Buddhist country and though there is a small minority of Christians, most of the holiday revelry is purely secular.
 Most Thai families do not celebrate Christmas with a tree and gift giving on December 25, but many do acknowledge the holiday, or at least the holiday season, in other ways.
 Lucky for visitors and foreign residents, that means that in Bangkok you won't feel too far from home when December rolls around.